protontypes/open-sustainable-technology/README.md

 - [CICE](https://github.com/CICE-Consortium/CICE) - A computationally efficient model for simulating the growth, melting, and movement of polar sea ice.
 - [OSSP](https://github.com/wrightni/OSSP) - Open Source Algorithm for Detecting Sea Ice Surface Features in High Resolution Optical Imagery.
 - [sea-ice](https://github.com/vannizhang/sea-ice) - Displays the monthly mean sea ice extent for the Arctic and Antarctic along with the historical median extent.
+- [FESOM2](https://github.com/FESOM/fesom2) - Multi-resolution ocean general circulation model that solves the equations of motion describing the ocean and sea ice using finite-element and finite-volume methods on unstructured computational grids.

 ### Glacier and Ice Sheets
 - [PyTrx](https://github.com/PennyHow/PyTrx) - Its primary purpose is to obtain velocities, surface areas, and distances from oblique, optical imagery of glacial environments.